Looking for the best pool sand filter? Our team is here to help!

 The Rx Clear Radiant Sand Filter is built for above ground pools that measure up to 33,000 gallons.
 With traditional sand, it has a 300lbs capacity.
 Whereas with zero-clear filter media, the sand filter has 150lbs capacity.
 You can even use six boxes of filter media instead.

 This sand filter features labeled ports on the 6-way top mount filter valve.
 When you acquire this product, it comes along with 1.5-inch threaded connections and a filter base.

 1. Hayward S166T ProSeries Sand Filter, 16-Inch, Top-Mount

-The Hayward ProSeries Sand Filter is dubbed by many as the best pool sand filter for its quality features.
+The Hayward ProSeries Sand Filter is dubbed by many as the best pool sand filter for its quality features, and rightfully earned it’s spot as our overall favorite pick.
 This high-performance filter uses a corrosion-resistant tank to help it last longer.
 For installation purposes, the flange clamp allows for 360-degree rotation.

 It has a 7-position VariFlo valve to cut back on pressure drop.
 This filter can support 100lbs of sand.
 It’s a multipurpose tool as you can use it for above ground pools, in-ground pools, aquariums, and even ponds.

 Check out our team’s answers to some of the most frequently asked questions related to pool sand filters below!
 If you have any additional questions about swimming pool sand filters, please reach out to us.

 A swimming pool sand filter is a common type of filter used in many swimming pools to remove impurities and debris from the water.
 It uses specially graded sand as the filter medium to trap particles and contaminants and is an effective filtration method.